jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

    not require specific sysadmin knowledge.

 3. **Timely**.
-We deploy changes to repo2docker and BinderHub within a few days of them being merged into master.
+We deploy changes to repo2docker and BinderHub within a few days of them being merged into main.

 These are all **aspirational** - we strive for hitting the above points, but recognize that work and life may get in the way of doing this perfectly.